srgk26/EasyPlotting.jl/README.md

 ## Instructions:

-The following is a step-by-step guide to execute the source scripts to get the GUI running from within the Julia REPL.
+The following is a step-by-step guide to install this package and get the GUI running from within the Julia REPL.

 ### If this is the first time using Julia and this package, pls also follow the following steps:
   1. **<*if not already downloaded*>** Download and run Julia v1.1.0 from: https://julialang.org/downloads/